Sell more with better email & SMS

 process of Woocommerce plugin installation

-Step 2: Configure WooCommerce setup wizard
+Step 3: Configure WooCommerce onboarding wizard and setup checklist

-Once the activation is complete, you will need to configure the WooCommerce set up wizard.
+Once the activation is complete, you will need to configure the WooCommerce setup wizard.

 While this step is optional, it’s important to get it done to ensure all the WooCommerce settings run smoothly on your store.

-There are five actions needed to complete the WooCommerce set up wizard.
+There are five actions needed to complete the WooCommerce setup wizard.
 These include:

 Store profiler